-109 photos so far in July (+107 in June) all on this page Cameras Used Ethics Feedback My Special Bird Pages: Herons Egrets Heron & Egrets Links & Bird Books Pelican Beak Weirdness Pelicans Playing Catch Bird Rouses Courtship Behaviors Banding Birding Galveston 2015 & 2013 The 2nd Lower Rio Grande Valley Birds page & the 1st Bald Eagles at White Rock Coyotes JR's resuméContact Dallas Bird Resources:Dallas Audubon's Bird Chat Bird Rescue Info You want to use my photos?
-How to Photograph Birds Bird Places: Bird-annotated Map of White Rock Lake & The SWMC Rookery & Village Creek Drying Beds Please do not share these images on Pinterest, Tumblr or other image-sharing sites!
+109 photos in July [+107 in June) all on this page (It's a long story.]
+Cameras Used Ethics Feedback My Special Bird Pages: Herons Egrets Heron & Egrets Links & Bird Books Pelican Beak Weirdness Pelicans Playing Catch Bird Rouses Courtship Behaviors Banding Birding Galveston 2015 & 2013 The 2nd Lower Rio Grande Valley Birds page & the 1st Bald Eagles at White Rock Coyotes JR's resuméContact Dallas Bird Resources:Dallas Audubon's Bird Chat Bird Rescue Info You want to use my photos?
+How to Photograph Birds Bird Places: Bird-annotated Map of White Rock Lake & The SWMC Rookery & Village Creek Drying Beds Please do not share these images on Pinterest, Tumblr or other image-stealing sites!

 BEST SHOTS IN JUNE & JULY: Sunsets & Clouds Egrets Lined-up on the Spillway Bald Eagle photo by Kelley Murphy Black-Cronwned Night-Heron on the Streaming Edge The "Injured Killdeer" show Purple Martins Mobbing Lights Flag, Crew & Mansion Bathing Grackle 4th of July Fireworks Visiting Lake Tawakoni Storm @ WRL Birds at The Spillway & Beyond More White Spillway Action Mandarin Drake A Rabbit on Rabbit Hill Female Grackle in the Weeds

 Scissortailed Flycatcher Chasing a Crow & other birds